AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 Supply Chain Management (SCM) Systems

-Asset management platform for transportation teams often sits at the crossroads of procurement, distribution, and demand forecasting.
+Supply management often sits at the crossroads of procurement, distribution, and demand forecasting.
 AI adds value in a few key ways:

-• Supplier risk scoring: AI monitors supplier reliability and predicts delays or disruptions based on past performance and outside signals.
+Supplier risk scoring: this is where AI-driven supply chain risk management comes in — AI monitors supplier reliability and predicts delays or disruptions based on past performance and outside signals.

 Basically, you don’t change the SCM system.
 You’re giving it better eyesight.